Cymptom-Research/python_candidate_task/README.md

 * **Don't clone or fork this repo!**
 * AWS has different regions that each may contain EC2 instances, you should pull all instances, take that into account!
 * Your code should be robust enough to handle the limited access and pull info as best as it can!
-* **Please don't load it with your source code for the world to see, that's a security breach!!!!!!**
+* **Please don't load the key or secrete with your source code for the world to see, that's a security breach, and that will disqualfy you!!!!!!**

 ## Part 2 - Unit tests